 - Fraud complaints are investigated by the Federal Bureau of Investigation and Federal Trade Commission.

-- Always call or send an email to a know good address to check things out before buying from an email solicitation.
+- Always call or send an email to a known address to verify the sender of any email solicitation.

 - Check out other websites regarding anyone you are dealing with online.